OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

 France | 1777

--- Total gold, silver and bronze medals won by each country.
+### 14. List down total gold, silver and broze medals won by each country.
 ```sql
 --OR
 select